syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/how-to/resize-document-editor.md

-Similarly, you can use `height` property for DocumentEditor also.
+Similarly, you can use [`height`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DocumentEditor.DocumentEditor.html#Syncfusion_EJ2_DocumentEditor_DocumentEditor_Height) property for DocumentEditor also.

 ## Change width of Document Editor

 DocumentEditorContainer initially renders with default width.
-You can change the width of document editor using `width` property, the value which is in percent.
+You can change the width of document editor using [`width`][`width`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DocumentEditor.DocumentEditor.html#Syncfusion_EJ2_DocumentEditor_DocumentEditor_Width) property, the value which is in percent.

 {% if page.publishingplatform == "aspnet-core" %}